 When launching a notebook for the first time, the square parens are empty , indicating these cells have not yet been run during this session.
 When you run a cell, this will change.
 An asterisk inside the parens [*] means the cell is running.
 After a given cell has been executed, the asterisk will be replaced by an integer representing the number of times commands executed since the kernel last started.
 There is nothing to stop you from executing the same cell multiple times, as in the screenshot above.

 If you clear the outputs by going to the dropdown menu Cell>All Outputs and selecting "Clear", the integer parens will all be replaced by empty parens again.
 However, the integer count will only reset to zero if you restart the kernel.

-To learn more about notebooks, and how to customise your notebook runtime in Terra, see this article.
+To learn more about notebooks, and how to customise your notebook cloud environment in Terra, see this article.